 Because sexual assault is a serious crime that may threaten the community as a whole, in some instances the University may be obliged to pursue an alleged sexual assault through internal disciplinary procedures without the cooperation of the complainant.
 Always in such instances, the University will inform the complainant of its obligation to address a community safety issue.

 Responsibility regarding Confidentiality

 When a report of sexual assault is made, both the respondent and the complainant, and all identified witnesses who are named in the investigation, will be notified of the University's expectation of confidentiality.
 Breaches of confidentiality or retaliation against: the complainant, witnesses or the respondent may result in a review by campus authorities for further disciplinary action.

 When a report of sexual harrassment is brought forward, the University is required to provide supportive measures.
 This includes the University's obligation to consider utilizing all relevant internal disciplinary, as well as external criminal, civil, and administrative processes, regardless of whether the person assaulted wants to prosecute and/or participate.
 However, the wishes of the complainant will be heard with the utmost consideration and will be adhered to within the constraints of the law.
-During the investigation of any reported sexual assault, the university may also have an obligation to take appropriate interim steps to ensure the safety and welfare of the university community, including but not limited to, suspending or limiting the right of the accused to be on campus.
+During a Title IX investigation, the university may also have an obligation to take appropriate interim steps to ensure the safety and welfare of the university community, including instituting an emergency removal of an involved party.
+Please see the Emergency Removal Policy found here, which outlines the emergency removal procedures and policy, including details on individual safety and risk analysis.